We have condensed key facts and other important information about Annington into short, easy-to-read chapters.

 The MOD, through the Defence Infrastructure Organisation (DIO), has sole responsibility for the condition of the married quarters and for their management and maintenance.
 The management of the DIO is currently outsourced to Capita, a strategic business partner.

 The number, location and timing of releases is at the sole discretion of the MOD.

 Released properties are required to be handed back in ‘good tenantable repair and decorative order’, otherwise Annington is able to claim dilapidations from the MOD.

 Apart from condition, other principal issues include title and the condition and routing of utility services.

-The MoD reported in June 2016 that there were 8,051 void units in their Estate in England and Wales, of which 7,680 were leased from Annington.
+The MOD reported that there were more than 8,000 void units in their Estate in England and Wales, nearly all of which were leased from Annington.
 Units are left empty for a number of reasons: to provide a management margin, substandard properties, a lack of funds for upgrade or redevelopment, vacancies awaiting redeployments of troops, temporary accommodation while properties are upgraded, and genuine voids arising from a lack of demand.
-The MoD’s housing requirement is dependent on long-term defence strategy.
+The MOD’s housing requirement is dependent on long-term defence strategy.

-The Strategic Defence and Security Review (SDSR) 2010 set the tone for a radical reorganisation of the Armed Forces - the number of service personnel has dropped from 180,000 servicemen to 138,000, there has been a withdrawal of 15,000 troops from Germany (with another 5,000 to come by 2019) and a widespread rebasing of units within the UK is under way.
-This has far-reaching implications on the MoD’s requirements for housing; so far, the effect on Annington has been minimal.
+The Strategic Defence and Security Review (SDSR) 2010 set the tone for a radical reorganisation of the Armed Forces - the number of service personnel has dropped from 180,000 servicemen to 137,000, there has been a withdrawal of c 17,500 troops from Germany (with the remainder to come home by 2020) and a widespread rebasing of units within the UK is under way.
+This has far-reaching implications on the MOD’s requirements for housing; so far, the effect on Annington has been minimal.

 The properties are in England and Wales only – those in Scotland and Northern Ireland were not included in the sale.
 The properties range from two bedroom flats to eight bedroom houses, from Cumbria to Cornwall and South Wales to Suffolk.